Food for Exercise - What to Eat Before, During and After Workout

-As a rough guide, if you eat small snacks, eat them one hour before exercising.
-For small meals, eat two to three hours before you exercise, and for large meals, exercise only after three or four hours of eating.
+Eat one hour before exercise for a small snack.
+For small meals, eat two to three hours before you exercise, and for large meals, exercise only after three to four hours of eating.

-If you do more than one hour of exercise and need to take snacks in between, raw almonds or bananas are the best choices.
-It has both protein, which is essential for muscle building, and carbohydrate, for energy.
+If you do more than one hour of exercise and need to take snacks in between, raw almonds or bananas are the best choices as both contain protein and carbohydrate.
+These are essential for muscle building, and energy.
 Or you can have other fruits such as raspberries that are rich in iron and vitamins.
-Energy bars are loaded with high fructose corn syrup and the protein are of lower quality. if you have to take one of these bars, get those that have whey protein.
+Energy bars are loaded with high fructose corn syrup and the protein are of lower quality.
+It is not a good choice but if you insist then get energy bar with whey protein.

-After your exercise, have meals that have both protein and carbohydrates such as turkey or egg sandwiches on whole wheat bread, raw almonds, banana or even a low fat chocolate milk.
-I personally prefer raw almond and low fat chocolate milk.
-It's convenient and has the protein, carbohydrate and key electrolytes.
-Do this within two hours of your exercise to help with muscle recovery and to replace glycogen, lost during exercise.
-(Glycogen, from carbohydrates, is a source of energy used for any short, intense bouts of exercise)
+You must eat within two hours of your exercise to help muscle recovery and to replace glycogen lost during exercise.
+(Glycogen, from carbohydrates, is a source of energy used for any short, intense bouts of exercise).

 4. Protein for Exercise

-When you are in a fitness program, additional protein is essential to help with muscle building and repair of any muscle fibers damaged during your workout.
+When you are in a fitness program, additional protein is essential for muscle building and to repair any muscle fibers damaged during a workout.
 Eat lean protein such as chicken and fish.
-Low fat dairy product such as low fat chocolate milk is also a good choice.
-You may want to also consider Quinoa, the gluten free grain, in your cooking.
+A low-fat dairy product such as low-fat chocolate milk, and Quinoa, the gluten-free grain are also good choices.